tap349/tap349.github.io/_posts/2017-12-26-iceperk-releases.md

   > you want to quickly test or share an APK with someone else, you should
   > instead build an APK.

-- add enroll in app signing in GPC
+- enroll in app signing in GPC

   NOTE: this is done only once before uploading AAB for the first time.